Xilinx/Vitis_Model_Composer/AIENGINE/DSPlib/stream_fft/README.md

 :bulb: To achieve the 2GSPS rate, we use PLIO blocks with 64 bit width and a frequency of 500 MHz

 <img src="images/plio.png" width="400">

+:blub: Note that we have explicitly set the number of cascade stages for the FFT stream block (in the Advanced tab) to one.

 :bulb: To verify the data rates, set the Hub block (see below).
 Simulink Data Inspector will open after code generation and you can see the data rates for each stream output there.